Kaftan: Russian

-In Russia, the word "kaftan" is used for another type of clothing: a style of men's long suit with tight sleeves.
-Going back to the people of various Baltic, Turkic, Varangian (Vikings) and Iranic (Scythian) tribes who inhabited today's Russia along with the Slavic population, kaftan-like clothing was already prevalent in ancient times in regions where later the Rus' Khaganate and Kievan Rus' states appeared.
+In Russia, there was a lagre variety of styles of kaftans for virtuall al strata of society.

 The Russian kaftan was probably influenced by Persian and/or Turkic people in Old Russia.
 The word "kaftan" was adopted from the Tatar language.
 In the 13th century, the kaftan was still common in Russia.
 In the 19th century, Russian kaftans were the most widespread type of outer-clothing amongst peasants and merchants in Old Russia.
-Currently in the early 21st century, they are most commonly used as ritual religious clothing by conservative Old Believers, in Russian fashion (Rusfashion), Russian folk dress and with regards to Russian folklore.
+Currently in the early 21st century, they are most commonly used as ritual religious clothing by conservative Old Believers, Russian folk dress and with regards to Russian folklore.

 Jewish

 Jewish children with a school teacher in Samarkand, wearing kaftans (circa 1910).

 Hasidic Jewish culture adapted a silky robe (bekishe) or frock coat (kapoteh, Yiddish word kapote or Turkish synonym chalat) from the garb of Polish nobility, which was itself a type of kaftan.
 The term kapoteh may originate from the Spanish capote or possibly from "kaftan" via Ladino.
 Sephardic Jews from Muslim countries wore a kaftan similar to those of their neighbours.